Published July 02, 2018

 Business is the Best Bet to Re-Entering the Work Force

-You’ve spent the past four years protecting your country on the battlefield-and we thank you for that.
-But this also means you’ve been out of out of the workforce for four years as well.
+You’ve spent years protecting your country on the battlefield-and we thank you for that.
+But this also means you were out of the workforce for years as well.
 You don’t have the three years junior sales experience needed to land that dream customer service job (hey it has to be a dream job for somebody out there!) or maybe you even forewent a traditional college education to protect and serve.
 If you are your own boss, none of it even matters-you’ll automatically ace the interview!
 According to reports, those with active-duty experience are 45% more likely to be self-employed.
 And why not?
 You deserve to be the one calling the shots after years of being monitored by a military sergeant.
 Don’t let anyone tread on you.

 Giving Back Gives You More Opportunities